Staz Nair: Early life and education

+Career

+Music

-Nair is of Malayali and Russian descent.
-He was a part of the band Times Red.
-The band were contestants in the ninth series of the British music competition television series The X Factor in 2012, advancing to the judges' houses round, during which they did not become a finalist.
+Nair was a member of the band Times Red.
+The band were contestants in the ninth series of the British music competition television series The X Factor in 2012.
+They advanced to the judges' houses round, but did not make it to the finals.
 The band released their debut single, titled "Just No Good for Me", in March 2013.

+Acting

 Nair joined the fantasy drama television series Game of Thrones beginning in its sixth season as Qhono, a Dothraki army chief.
 He portrayed the titular Rocky in the television film The Rocky Horror Picture Show: Let's Do the Time Warp Again, which premiered on Fox in October 2016.

 In 2019, Nair portrayed Dax-Baron, the man who would become the supervillain Doomsday, in the series Krypton.
-He became a main cast member of the superhero television series Supergirl during its fifth season in 2019, portraying a character created for the series: "hardened reporter" William Dey.
-Nair is set to appear in the fantasy film Rebel Moon, directed by Zack Snyder.
+He became a main cast member of the superhero television series Supergirl during its fifth and sixth seasons in 2019, portraying a character created for the series: "hardened reporter" William Dey.
+Nair appeared in the space opera film Rebel Moon, directed by Zack Snyder.

+Nair plays DCI Harry Virdee in the BBC One crime drama Virdee, which premiered in February 2025.